 Practice leaflet download for information on our practice

-Text_Message_Consent_Form_ doc download for your written consent for the practice to text you for reminder of your appointment, smear, COPD, CHD, Diabetes, Asthma, stroke, Rheumatology, NHS Health Check, etc....The reminder is to help reduce our DNAs( did not attend appointments- 96 such patients last month) and allow other patients to take their appintments.
-This is equivalent to more than 6 clinics
+Text_Message_Consent_Form_ doc download for your written consent for the practice to text you for a reminder of your appointment, smear, COPD, CHD, Diabetes, Asthma, stroke, Rheumatology, NHS Health Check, etc....The reminder is to help reduce the DNAs( did not attend appointments) - 96- such patients last month) are depriving other patients of attending those appointments.
+This is equivalent to more than 6 clinics.
+January 2019 GP appointment wastage which are not been attended are costing the NHS £210,000,000.00 ( Public Health England data for 2017-18)

 We are closed on the following bank holidays: